 When people think of weight lifting and bulking up, they don't typically think about women.
 Although weight training for women is becoming more popular, what many people don't know is that it's entirely possible for women to “bulk up.”
-It's just harder.

 We are here to go over a few reasons why it might be harder for women to gain muscle and what you could possibly do to overcome that particular challenge.

 You've been reading listicles and articles on the internet, jotting down every bit of advice you can before hitting the weights.
 Everything you read seems legit and some of the people writing these articles seem like absolute experts in the field of women's weight training.

 Sorry to burst your bubble, but a large portion of the internet is probably false.
 And an even larger number of people on the internet probably call themselves experts when they are nothing of the kind.

 Why aren't you gaining muscle?
 You might be reading the wrong information.
 Make sure you vet the authors of the articles you read before you actually implement the information or advice.

 It's the freshman 15 thing.
 It's that strange myth that any kind of weight gain counts as bulking up.
 This is absolutely wrong.
 Just because you're gaining weight, doesn't mean you're gaining muscle.

 And just because you're loading calories, doesn't mean you're going to gain muscle mass.
 You need the right amount and the right kinds of calories to gain muscle mass.

 To maintain muscle mass, you must eat 20 calories per pound of your weight.
 If you are wanting to gain muscle mass, you need to eat 350 to 700 more calories per day than the 20 calories per pound would have you eat.

 This means that if you were, say, 100 pounds, you would need to eat 2400-2700 calories a day to gain muscle mass if you are working out intensely every day.